martenframework/marten/docs/docs/templates/reference/filters.md

 ## `default`

-The `default` filter allows to fallback to a specific value if the left side of the filter expression is not truthy.
+The `default` filter allows to fallback to a specific value if the left side of the filter expression is empty or not truthy.
 A filter argument is mandatory.
 It should be noted that empty strings are considered truthy and will be returned by this filter.

 For example: